Become a better developer by excelling in computer science fundamentals one email at a time.

 What if I already know the basics?

 That's Great!
-You may not find the first few emails useful but those emails can be helpful in solidifying the concepts you already know.
+You may not find the first few emails useful but those emails can be helpful to further solidify concepts you already know.

 Short 5 mins Email about a programming concept for 8 weeks.